NETMF/netmf-interpreter/Product/Samples/CustomUI/ReadMe.txt

 -  Any emulator that implements the Microsoft.SPOT.BlockStorage interface.

 To build and run this sample:
-1. Open FileSystem.sln in Visual Studio.
+1. Open CustomUI.sln in Visual Studio.

 2. To run this sample in the Emulator, open the project Properties page, click the .NET Micro Framework tab, set the Transport property to Emulator, and